danielsundermeier/knowledge/leben/dankbarkeit.md

 > "Choose to be grateful right now.
 By choosing to be grateful, you’ll feel better about yourself and the world around you.
 And when you feel better, you play better.
 Doesn’t matter what it is you’re playing—golf, some other sport, running a business, tackling some task—when you feel good about yourself, you perform better.
 Countless psychological studies have proven this." - Darrin Donnelly

+> "Many times a day I realize how much my own outer and inner life is built upon the labors of my fellow men, both living and dead, and how earnestly I must exert myself in order to give in return as much as I have received."
+Albert Einstein

 ## Emotionale Inkompatibilität

 Wir können nicht gleichzeitig negative und positive Emotionen empfinden.
 Wir können uns nicht gleichzeitig entspannt und gestresst fühlen.